weloxux/LitenWiki/README.md

 ## Installation
 1. Drop the files into the desired folder on your web server
+2. Move or copy config.example.php to config.php
-2. Edit config.php to suit your needs
+3. Edit config.php to suit your needs
-3. ???
+4. ???
-4. PROFIT!!!!
+5. PROFIT!!!!

 ## Syntax
 * `# something` - Creates a h1